 As for leisure, Dolly has an interesting take on it.
 She talks about how it could be easy to assume that a person who does not go to a regular job must be lazy.
 As she explained, they did not accept welfare or charity.
 Everything they had, they earned for themselves.
 As for leisure, she encouraged the reader to consider the definitions of work and leisure.
 If she spent time in her garden weeding and working on pest control, many people would consider that work.
 If she spent time in her garden enjoying the sunshine and fresh air, that might be considered leisure.
 If the time that she spent in her garden served both purposes and resulted in the food that she ate, was that work, or leisure?
 Her father, she went on, enjoys fishing.
 If he enjoys fishing for an afternoon but comes home with the evening's dinner, is that work or is it leisure?
 Why can't it be both?

 Live and Let Live

 One of the best parts of the book is the fact that her family seemed to get along pretty well despite the fact that her parents were divorced.
 Her mother, explains in the documentary, that the way Dolly and her father live is not her way of living, but if it works for them, she didn't see any harm.
 She conceded, for example, that despite the fact that her daughter left school in the seventh grade, Dolly had a far better education than many of the young people coming out of high school.
 Dolly's father, Frank, explains that he took his daughter out of school because it just wasn't working for her.
 He admitted that his son, conversely, thrived in a school environment and for that reason would never think of removing him.
-In that way, they understand that while the “possum” way of life makes sense for them, they acknowledge that it may not be for everyone.
+In that way, they acknowledge that while the “possum” way of life makes sense for them, it may not be for everyone.